Gretchen Ritter: Career

+Ritter left her position at Ohio State in August 2021 and became the vice chancellor, provost, and chief academic officer of Syracuse University in October 2021.
+There she oversaw the effort to create a new academic strategic plan, "Leading with Distinction", that identifies five areas of distinctive excellence for future growth: emerging technologies, human thriving, global diversity, experiential inquiry, and engaged citizenship.
+She also co-chaired the working group that developed the Syracuse Statement on Free Expression and Free Inquiry, outlining the University’s commitment to ensuring free speech and academic freedom among faculty and students, one of many instances Ritter has emphasized the importance of such throughout her professional career.
+Currently, Ritter serves as the Vice President for Civic Engagement and Education at Syracuse University.
+In this role, she worked with colleagues to launch the "Life Together: Seeking the Common Good in a Diverse Democracy," initiative, which promotes civil discourse and the civic engagement on the Syracuse University campus.

 Ritter is the author of two books, The Constitution as Social Design: Gender and Civic Membership in the American Constitutional Order and Goldbugs and Greenbacks: The Antimonology Tradition and the Politics of Finance in America, 1865–1896.
 She is a co-editor of Democratization in America: A Comparative and Historical Perspective.

 Ritter is the recipient of several fellowships and awards, including the National Endowment for Humanities Fellowship, the Radcliffe Research Partnership Award, and a Liberal Arts Fellowship at Harvard Law School.
 She is also a member of the American Political Science Association and the Council on Foreign Relations.

+A skilled interviewer, Ritter interviewed Justice Ruth Bader Ginsburg at the New-York Historical Society.
+Other notable interview subjects over the years have included the political philosopher Michael Rogin, Vice President JD Vance, artists Michael Mercil and Ann Hamilton, Congresswoman Liz Cheney, opinion writers John McWhorter and Michael Eric Dyson, and creative writer George Saunders.